tung/ruggrogue/book/new-game-plus.md

 The `title::post_game_cleanup` function is defined in the `src/modes/title.rs` file.
 It simply despawns map-local entities such as monsters still alive and any items left behind, and in the case of victory that's all it does.

-The `title::new_game_setup` function in the same file is used both to start a new game and the New Game Plus mode.
+The `title::new_game_setup` function in the same file is used to start both new games and the New Game Plus runs.
 If New Game Plus is needed, the `new_game_plus` argument is set to `true`, causing the function to:

 - Increment the turn count and depth, as if the player had taken a downstairs on the final level.
 - Restore the player to full health.
 - Store the level of the difficulty tracker as the *base equipment level* for the New Game Plus run.

-Since the difficulty tracker is reset for both new games and New Game Plus runs, the last point ensures that new weapons and armor that spawn will do so with ever increasing power.
+Since the difficulty tracker is reset for both new games and New Game Plus runs, the last point ensures that new weapons and armor that spawn will do so with ever-increasing power.

 ## Win Counter